The Psychedelic Sounds of the 13th Floor Elevators

 The Psychedelic Sounds of the 13th Floor Elevators is the debut studio album by the American psychedelic rock band the 13th Floor Elevators.
+The album showcases the earliest known use of the word "psychedelic" on an album title.

-The album's sound, featuring elements of psychedelia, hard rock, garage rock, folk, and blues, is notable for its use of the electric jug, as featured on the band's only hit, "You're Gonna Miss Me", which reached number 55 on the Billboard Hot 100 with "Tried to Hide" as a B-side.
+The album is notable for Roky Erickson, along with Tommy Hall's use of an electric jug as featured on the band's only hit, "You're Gonna Miss Me", which reached number 55 on the Billboard Hot 100 with "Tried to Hide" as a B-side.
 Another single from the album, "Reverberation (Doubt)", reached number 129 on the Billboards Bubbling Under chart.

 Background

-The album title showcases one of the earliest uses of the word "psychedelic" in reference to rock music.
-Additionally, the band used the term in their business cards from January that same year.
-That same month, New York band the Deep used the phrase on their debut album Psychedelic Moods.
-Followed by Blues Magoos' Psychedelic Lollipop in November 1966.
+The album showcases the earliest known use of the word "psychedelic" on an album title.
+Additionally, the band used the term "psychedelic rock" on business cards from January 1966.
+The album was followed by releases from New York acts such as the Deep's Psychedelic Moods and Blues Magoos' Psychedelic Lollipop in November that same year.

 In 2009, the original mono version was released as part of the "Sign of the 3-Eyed Men" box set.
 The set also featured a new, alternate stereo version which retained the band's original intended track listing, as well as false starts on some of the tracks (the International Artists label had altered the track listing without the band's consent when the album was first released).
 Both versions on the box set featured different bonus tracks, some that were previously unreleased.